 Stay posted here, and on our social media, for what’s happening and how to get involved!

 Want to contribute to our financial success?
 Click here for information about how to donate to our cause through direct support, providing supplies, or with your time.

 A healthy board will always have some turnover.
 New blood, new ideas, and new opportunities for growth come with board changes.

-We inducted new members: Beverly Beach, Terri Bradley, Lani Jones, Rebecca Lord and Bri Troutman.
-All five are excited for the work that lies ahead, and ready to give back to the animals that deserve so much!
+Current board members: Beverly Beach, Bri Troutman, Holly Sorensen, Rebecca Lord and Kevin Mallory.
+All five are excited for the work that lies ahead and ready to give back to the animals that deserve so much!
 These are working board members who donate hours every month in and out of the shelter.